By the Mirellé Team - Your curated source for trending nail designs and expert beauty inspiration.

 Step 1: Prep Your Canvas

 Buff the surface of your nails lightly with a buffer block.
-You are not trying to file them down, just removing the natural shine so gel has something to grip onto.
+You're not trying to file them down, just removing the natural shine so gel has something to grip onto.
 Wipe each nail with alcohol or gel cleanser to remove any oils or dust.
 Your nail surface should look slightly matte and feel completely clean and dry.

 Step 2: Apply Your Base Color

 Apply a thin layer of gel base coat to each nail and cure for 30 seconds under your LED lamp.
 Base coat is your foundation - it protects your natural nail and helps color adhere better.
-Do not flood your cuticles or sidewalls; keep product on the nail plate only.

 Step 3: Add Gold Leaf Magic

-okay this is where goddess nails start looking like actual goddess nails.
-After your final gold polish coat is cured, the surface should still have that tacky layer (if you accidentally wiped it, apply a thin layer of clear gel and cure for 15 seconds to create tackiness again).
+This is where goddess nails start looking divine.
+After your final gold polish coat is cured, the surface should still have that tacky layer.
+Using tweezers, pick up small pieces of gold leaf and press them gently onto the tacky nail surface.
+The leaf will stick to the tackiness immediately.

 Step 4: Cat-Eye Celestial Shimmer

 The positioning of your magnet determines where the shimmer line appears.
 Hold it parallel to the nail for a straight line down the center.
 Angle it for diagonal streaks.
 You can even do multiple passes with the magnet to create cross-hatched celestial patterns.
-Cure for 60 seconds once you are happy with the effect.
+Cure for 60 seconds once you're happy with the effect.

 Step 5: Pearl Perfection